ghostunnel/ghostunnel/docs/ACCESS-FLAGS.md

 ### Open Policy Agent

 <span style="color:red">Note: This feature is considered experimental and is
-subject to future breaking changes.</span>
+subject to future breaking changes.
+Please report bugs if you find them!</span>

 Ghostunnel has support for Open Policy Agent (OPA), both in server and client mode.
 The policy file must be present on disk for Ghostunnel to use it and the